-ENGR 115 Intro of Engineering w/CADD
+ENGR 115 Intro of Engineering Practices & Graphic Design 4 Credits

 This course is designed to introduce the profession of engineering with its many types, to the student and in particular the specific skill of computer aided design (CAD).
-In addition, the students will learn skills and techniques used by successful college students in engineering.
+In addition the students will learn skills and techniques used by successful college students in engineering.

-ENGR 201 Statics
+ENGR 201 Statics 3 Credits